 ‘All art is quite useless.
 So is a flower.’
 Marlene Dumas, Oscar Wilde, oil on canvas (2016).

 I started this blog earlier this year after a friend encouraged me try it for just three months.
-I wanted to record the ideas I’d been coming across in interviews and books that have had an impact on my life.
+I wanted to record the ideas I’d been coming across in podcasts and books that have had an impact on my life.
 I’d scribbled notes in journals but I wanted to bring them together in a more coherent way.
-I also wanted to share the links, excerpts and references I’ve found useful.
+I also wanted to share the links I’ve found useful.
 And connect with people interested in similar things.
-It wasn’t so much about writing – I think I’ve always been better at story-telling/fiction than essays – as about sharing.
+It wasn’t so much about writing – I think I’m better at story-telling than essays – as about sharing.
 Except I wasn’t sharing the posts.
 I hadn’t found the courage.
-Continue reading A trail of thoughtful examinations
+Continue reading Why blog?

 Ghada Amer, Untitled, acrylic, embroidery and gel medium on canvas (2008)